18F/open-data-maker/README.md

 1. Put csv files into /data
 1. Import files from /data: ```rake import```
-   1.1 there can be multiple files (must end in .csv) 1.1 optional data.yaml file that specifies column -> field mapping, index and API endpoint
+   1. There can be multiple files (must end in .csv)
+   1. Optional data.yaml file that specifies column -> field mapping, index and API endpoint
+        1. If not provided, all fields and fields will be imported; see NOTES.md for details
 1. api endpoint to get the data /api?name=value

 ## Help Wanted